Member Login

 Reducing Stigma and Discrimination

-If people feel that they will be judged negatively by others, misunderstood, ignored or discriminated against because they – or someone they know – uses alcohol and other drugs, they may not ask for the information or help they need.
+If people feel that they will be judged negatively by others, misunderstood, ignored or discriminated against because they – or someone they know – uses alcohol and other drugs, they may not ask for information or support.

-Human services workers can improve health and social outcomes by taking a non-judgemental, trauma-informed, person-centred approach.
+Human services workers improve health and social outcomes by taking a non-judgemental, trauma-informed, person-centred approach.

 If you are contacting a service or making a referral, ask if the service is certified against a recognised quality standard.
 These quality-certified services are non-judgemental and confidential.